Maluscat/argon-parser/README.md

 ### Combining tags
 - Using a plus (`+`) sign, tags can be subsequently nested
 - This, beside being simply more convenient, allows for accessing the inner content when using implicit anchorization (with the special hash attribute case)
+- Prior to 1.1.0, only one word enclosing tags could have additional tags attached to them
 ```
 this is em+strong//important!
 ```